NVIDIA-Omniverse/kit-extension-template/README.md

     * extension search paths in *Extensions* window as in the previous section.
     * extension enabled in the list of extensions.

-5. If you look inside `omni.code.bat` or any other *Omniverse App*, they all run *Omniverse Kit* (`kit.exe`). *Omniverse Kit* is an extension runner.
+5. If you look inside `omni.code.bat` or any other *Omniverse App*, they all run *Omniverse Kit* (`kit.exe`). *Omniverse Kit* is the Omniverse Application runtime that powers *Apps* build out of extensions.
 Think of it as `python.exe`.
 It is a small runtime, that enables all the basics, like settings, python, logging and searches for extensions. **Everything else is an extension.** You can run only this new extension without running any big *App* like *Code*:

 ```bash